Pressure Cooker P.F. Chang’s Garlic Noodles copycat recipe takes only a few minutes at a fraction of the cost and feeds the whole family.

-Whisk together all sauce ingredients (as indicated on the recipe card below) and set aside.
+Whisk together all Chicken Stock, Shaoxing Wine, Oyster Sauce, Sugar, Sea Salt and Cornstarch (as indicated on the recipe card below) and set aside.
 Choose to use Fresh Chicken Broth, or a teaspoon of Better than Bouillon Chicken Base mixed with a cup of Fresh Water.

 Heat your Pressure Cooker cooking put until fully heated.
 The Instant Pot will say “HOT.”
 After the cooking pot is hot, add in the oil.
 Adding a fat after a stainless steel pot is hot, will help to make the pot non-stick!

 Stir Fry the Garlic for about one minute.
 Make sure you don’t over cook the garlic, as garlic tends to brown and burn very quickly.